DeepakUp9/System-Design-N/HLD/educative/#8Databases/#5Trade-offsinDatabases.md

 We didn't calculate filtering at site A because the number of rows will be much larger, and hence data volume will be more than the third case (filtering at the site B and then fetching data).

 This example shows that **careful query optimization is also critical in the distributed database**.

+### Conclusion
+Data distribution (vertical and horizontal sharding) across multiple nodes aims to improve the following features, considering that the queries are optimized:

+* Reliability (fault-tolerance)
+* Performance
+* Balanced storage capacity and dollar costs

+Both centralized and distributed databases have their pros and cons.
+We should choose them according to the needs of our application.